Resources, or “rss” as they are referred to, are one of the key tools of Final Fantasy: A New Empire for building and maintaining your power.

 - Most importantly, keep your troops to a minimum of what you need for attack and defense.
 You don’t need a million t1 to defend against the guy next to you who keeps sending t2 marches at you, and you don’t need a million t2 to protect against a t3 player.
 We’ll go over minimum troop numbers in a future article, but for now just try to stick with what you need and train troops as you lose them.
 It will make managing food costs easier.

 Maximum Resource Production

-Also important: If you have the several of the same type of building making different tiers of rss, they share capacity.
+Also important: If you have several of the same type of building making different tiers of RSS, they share capacity.
 That means if you have ten level 17 quarries, and only one is making stone and the rest granite, your stone capacity will be the same as for ten level 17 quarries all making stone.
-Keep this in mind as you level up your rss buildings to higher tier resources, and leave at least one producing lower tier rss.
+Keep this in mind as you level up your RSS buildings to higher tier resources, and leave at least one producing lower-tier RSS.

 Different Troop Types have Different Resource Requirements

 The last important point is that different troop types have different resource requirements for training.
 They all require food and gil, but they differ from there.
 Warriors require stone and metal.
 Cavalry requires energy and metal.
 Mages require energy and stone.

 Depending on what you farm and trade with others, this might have an impact on which troops you choose to specialize in if you hit a point where you are stronger with one troop than another.
 You’ll notice that mages require all three of the “bottleneck” resources, which means going heavy on mages could impact your research and building.